rvrebcev/near-development-101/content/near101_chapter_1.md

 Now we will set up our project.

 #### `asconfig.json`
-In our root directory we need to create a file called `asconfig.json`.
-This config file provides CLI options and configurations for AssemblyScript like compile targets.
+In our root directory, we need to create a file called `asconfig.json`.
+This config file provides CLI options and configurations for AssemblyScript.

-To compile with the `near-sdk-as`, we will need to add the following to our `asconfig.json` file:
+To compile with the `near-sdk-as`, we will need to add the following to the `asconfig.json` file:
 ```javascript=
 {
     "extends": "near-sdk-as/asconfig.json"